-As required by GASB Statement No. 68, and as amended by GASB Statement No. 71, Exhibits E and F represent the actuarial determined costs associated with the School Administrative Unit's pension plan at June 30, 2022.
+As required by GASB Statement No. 68, and as amended by GASB Statement No. 71, Exhibits F and G represent the actuarial determined costs associated with the School Administrative Unit's pension plan at June 30, 2023.
 These schedules are presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, information is presented for those years for which information is available.

-EXHIBIT G SCHOOL ADMINISTRATIVE UNIT NO. 19 Schedule of the School Administrative Unit's Proportionate Share of the Net Other Postemployment Benefits Liability New Hampshire Retirement System Cost Sharing Multiple Employer Defined Benefit Plan For the Fiscal Year Ended June 30, 2022
+EXHIBIT H SCHOOL ADMINISTRATIVE UNIT NO. 19

+Schedule of the School Administrative Unit's Proportionate Share of the Net Other Postemployment Benefits Liability

+New Hampshire Retirement System Cost Sharing Multiple Employer Defined Benefit Plan